What Is A Toxic Relationship And How To Leave One

 If you find yourself in a toxic relationship, you should know that it’s time to let it go.

-In addition to a period of no contact, follow these steps to make the process easier.
+In addition to this period of no-contact, follow these steps to make the breakup process easier for you.

 Assess Your Role

 Experts on mental health say that guilt trips, insecurity, self-centeredness, and control all form part of toxic relationships.

 It is the abuser that starts this negative process, but a way to approach this problem is to look at your behavior too, and why you may be so accepting.

 In a healthy relationship, both partners accept each other’s flaws and find a solution to work out differences.
 In a toxic relationship, it’s always your fault, even if it’s not your fault.